TinEye/tineye-services-nodejs/README.md

 ```
 # Services
 ## Common Parameters
-All of the below services accept the following optional common parameters object
+All of the below services accept the following optional common parameters object.
 ```javascript
 options = {
     format:'xml', // Return will be in xml format, default is json